larinde/crypto-marketplace/README.md

 ##### Building and deploying the app
 This implementation is based on a Spring Boot application that runs in an embedded Tomcat container.
 It uses the default 8080 port.

-For the sake of brevity all the code was implemented in a single class.
-Ideally, the business-logic should be refactored and encapsulated in a service layer.

 ```bash